 NRT Short Volume

-North European Oil Royalty Trust (NRT) operates in the Energy sector, specifically the Oil & Gas Exploration & Production industry, with a market capitalization near $71.7M, listed on NYSE, employing roughly 2 people, carrying a beta of -0.03 to the broader market.
-North European Oil Royalty Trust, a grantor trust, holds overriding royalty rights covering gas and oil production in various concessions or leases in the Federal Republic of Germany.
+North European Oil Royalty Trust (NRT) operates in the Energy sector, specifically the Oil & Gas Exploration & Production industry, with a market capitalization near $66.8M, listed on NYSE, employing roughly 2 people, carrying a beta of -0.06 to the broader market.
+The North European Oil Royalty Trust (NEORT) functions as a grantor trust, possessing overriding royalty interests tied to petroleum and natural gas extraction from various licensed areas and concessions within Germany.
 Led by Nancy J. Floyd Prue, public since 1980-03-17.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.